aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/file-decompression/decompress-traditionally-password-protected-file/_index.md

 title: How to extract zip with password using Aspose.Zip for .NET
 linktitle: Decompress Traditionally Password Protected File
 second_title: Aspose.Zip .NET API for Files Compression & Archiving
-description: Learn how to extract zip with password and decompress password protected zip files using Aspose.Zip for .NET.
-This step‑by‑step guide shows c# unzip password protected archives, covering asp zip .net usage and password protected zip extraction.
+description: "Learn how to extract zip with password and decompress password protected zip files using Aspose.Zip for .NET.
+This step‑by‑step guide shows c# unzip password protected archives, covering asp zip .net usage and password protected zip extraction."
 weight: 15
 url: /net/file-decompression/decompress-traditionally-password-protected-file/
 date: 2026-05-15